 If I refuse to get Nana booze, perhaps you think to yourself: “Well, it’s your grandmother – she has to give you your gift anyway,” No, she doesn’t.
 I assure you, she don’t feel the same instinctual affection that familial ties usually bring to bear.
 Nana’s a scold and is filled to the tightened bun atop her head with pride in it.
 She ain’t coy about it neither.
 If she had the choice to humiliate me privately or in public, she would not hesitate a moment to prefer the latter.
 I just wish she’d chosen another errand for me.
 Last year she gave me the same errand and I slipped and dropped the brandy on the front steps.
-Why she would give a legendary klutz like me a job I already botched once before is beyond me, unless, of course, her goal is to find joy in berating me in front of the attendees of tonight’s Christmas Eve party like she did last year.
+Why she would give a legendary klutz like me a job I already botched once before is beyond me.
+Unless, of course as I expect, her goal is to find joy in berating me in front of the attendees of tonight’s Christmas Eve party same as she did last year.

 “It’s all here,” their Pa looked up with a toothless smile that vanished with a belch.
 “Now, what are you three fools doing – quit it you numbskulls.”